sifive/wake/doc/tutorial.md

 For each line, we then split it into the fields and pass the result to `helper`.

-`helper` uses a pattern match to extract the first and third arguments from the list.
+`helper` uses a pattern match to extract the first and third arguments from the `List`.
 If the third argument is of class `"Sm"`, ie: symbols/math, then wake converts the hexadecimal from the first column into the Unicode code point for that value and returns a `String` containing the value.
+It uses the function `intbase` which converts a `String` encoded in a certain base into an `Option Integer`.
+The result is an `Option` since the `String` may not be a valid number in the given base. `omap` is similar to `map` except it works on `Options` instead of `Lists`.
+It will apply the given function to the value in a `Some` or simply return if the `Option` is a `None`.

+`mapPartial` is like `map`, except the function argument returns `Options`.
+`mapPartial` will include the values of any `Somes` while ignoring `Nones`.
-`mapPartial` uses `Option String`s.
-Options can either be `None`, which means no value is available or `Some x` which is a value `x`.  `Option` is a data type like any other in wake.
-It is particularly useful in those situations where one would use a null pointer in a language like C.  In this case, we use `Option` to only return values from `helper` where the code point is a math symbol. `mapPartial` then creates a list out of only those values helper returned.
+In this case, we use `Option` to only return values from `helper` where the code point is a math symbol. `mapPartial` then creates a list out of only those values helper returned.
 Try this, for an example: